Codex DNA Inc. (DNAY) Reveals an Earnings Mystery

 DNAY’s Market Performance

-DNAY stocks went down by -27.21% for the week, with a monthly drop of -51.69% and a quarterly performance of -75.76%, while its annual performance rate touched -89.27%.
-The volatility ratio for the week stands at 14.75% while the volatility levels for the past 30 days are set at 11.81% for Codex DNA Inc. The simple moving average for the period of the last 20 days is -19.51% for DNAY stocks with a simple moving average of -63.56% for the last 200 days.
+DNAY stocks went up by 2.94% for the week, with a monthly drop of -41.25% and a quarterly performance of -46.97%, while its annual performance rate touched -86.20%.
+The volatility ratio for the week stands at 21.35% while the volatility levels for the past 30 days are set at 13.77% for Codex DNA Inc. The simple moving average for the period of the last 20 days is -20.92% for DNAY stocks with a simple moving average of -67.15% for the last 200 days.

 Analysts’ Opinion of DNAY